-Based on previous occurrences, the frequency of occurrence of flooding events in Shutesbury is High with a 25 to 50% percent probability in any given year.
+Based on previous occurrences, the frequency of occurrence of flooding events in Shutesbury is "XX," with a XX% percent probability in any given year.
 Flooding frequencies for the various floodplains in Shutesbury are defined by FEMA as the following:

-- 10-year floodplain 10 percent chance of flooding in any given year - 25-year floodplain 2.5 percent chance of flooding in any given year - 100-year floodplain 1 percent chance of flooding in any given year - 500-year floodplain 0.2 percent chance of flooding in any given year
+- 10-year floodplain 10 percent chance of flooding in any given year - 25-year floodplain 2.5 percent chance of flooding in any given year - 100-year floodplain 1 percent chance of flooding in any given year - 500-year floodplain 0.2 percent chance of flooding in any given year very heavy events (defined as the heaviest 1% of all daily events).

-Of all the regions in the United States, the Northeast has seen the most dramatic increase in the intensity of rainfall events.
-The U.S. National Climate Assessment reports that between 1958 and 2010, the Northeast saw more than a 70% increase in the amount of precipitation falling in very heavy events (defined as the heaviest 1% of all daily events).
 Climate projections for Massachusetts, developed by the University of Massachusetts, suggest that the frequency of high-intensity rainfall events will continue to trend upward, and the result will be an increased risk of flooding.
 Specifically, the annual frequency of downpours releasing more than two inches of rain per day in Massachusetts may climb from less than 1 day per year to approximately 0.9-1.5 days by 2100.
 Events which release over one inch during a day could climb to as high as 8-11 days per year by 2100.
 A single intense downpour can cause flooding and widespread damage to property and critical infrastructure.
-While the coastal areas in Massachusetts will experience the greatest increase in high-intensity rainfall days, some level of increase will occur in every area of Massachusetts, including Shutesbury.16
+While the coastal areas in Massachusetts will experience the greatest increase in high-intensity rainfall days, some level of increase will occur in every area of Massachusetts, including Shutesbury.